 Assessing agencies starts with your brief.
 So include your selection criteria in the brief.
 This helps agencies marshall the best resources to meet your needs and demonstrate they can meet your needs (or choose not to).
 Then seek multiple and diverse responses to your brief, and make sure you meet the team.
 When you do meet the team, ask who does the work, and be wary of agencies who just use front-men for the pitch and who you risk never seeing again.
 Finally give clear, comprehensive and timely feedback to all.
 To do otherwise is disrespectful and lessens your good name.

 Manage marketing strategy and execution

 Developing creative and truly integrated marketing campaigns requires strong agency management.
-Campaigns can fail for either strategic or executional reasons and a poor brief is often seen as a reason to reinvent your strategy.
-Great communications are underpinned by robust insights and a clear and compelling brand positioning.
-All agencies say they do this – but brand or marketing communication strategy is a specialist skill and most do not.
-Seek specialist help when needed and if you are working across multiple media, use your management skills to ensure collaborative working, set the tone and define and manage demarcation lines.
+Campaigns fail for either strategic or executional reasons and a poor brief is often seen as a reason to reinvent your strategy.
+Great communications emanate from a clear and compelling brand strategy underpinned by robust insights.
+All agencies say they have planners to do this – but brand strategy is a specialist skill that most agencies have little of.
+And it is not something to be considered lightly or dealt with in a ‘black-box’.
+Seek specialist strategic help when needed and if you are working across multiple media, use your management skills to ensure collaborative working, set the tone and define and manage demarcation lines.

 Having seen the world from both sides of the fence, if you are paying an agency to help you, never be in doubt that they are on your side.
-But remember that agency people are human – they’ll work harder for you if they like you.
-So build good relationships; let your agency know that you are on their side – and if the work is deserving, give the occasional thank-you.
-Good relationships can return benefits in many ways, for example in terms of profile and career advancement!
+But also remember that agency people are human – they’ll work harder for you if they like you.
+So build good relationships; let your agency know that you are on their side – and if the work is deserving, say proper ‘thank-yous’.
+Building good relationships will benefit you in many ways, for example in terms of profile and career advancement!

 Briefing marketing agencies